Skip to content

 The Paris Hotel Value Problem

-The five hotels below represent the exceptions: properties that offer genuine value at under €120/night without compromising on location or quality.
-Each has been assessed on location, cleanliness, noise levels, and service.
+The five hotels below are genuine exceptions: properties that deliver real value at under €120 a night without compromising on location or quality.
+Each has been assessed on location, cleanliness, noise levels, and overall experience.
+Prices quoted reflect double room availability observed in Q2 2026.

 1. Hôtel du Nord — République (10th arr.)